 2) And why did Jesus choose a Jewish apostle to betray Him?
 Keep this question in mind, because it’s key to unraveling the mystery of why the Lord chose Judas as an apostle;

 3) Why did the prophet Zechariah write about a man accepting 30 pieces of silver to betray Jesus, more than 500 years before Judas was born?
 (Zechariah 11:12-13);

 4) After His resurrection, Jesus spent at least eight days teaching and visiting with His apostles.
 And during this time, He and the disciples must have talked about many things.
 But throughout all these discussions, Jesus never once suggested that Judas should be replaced.
-Why?

 8 — The Destiny of Judas Iscariot

-Then when Jesus had finished speaking, most of the people returned home.
+Then when Jesus had finished speaking, most of these people returned home.
 But a few stayed with Jesus and the disciples.
 One of these was a young man who asked Jesus what he should do to obtain eternal life.
 The Lord responded by telling him he should sell his possessions, give the proceeds to the poor, and then come and follow Him.
 But since this man was quite wealthy, he became sorrowful and walked away.

-After listening to this conversation, Peter began to wonder what he and the other apostles were to gain by following Jesus.
+Then after listening to this conversation, Peter began to wonder what he and the other apostles were to gain by following Jesus.
 So he asked the Lord, “Behold, we have left everything and followed You; what then will there be for us?”

-Then Jesus gave a most incredible answer:
+And then Jesus gave a most incredible answer:

 And Jesus said to them, “Truly I say to you, that you who have followed Me, in the regeneration when the Son of Man will sit on His glorious throne, you also shall sit upon twelve thrones, judging the twelve tribes of Israel” (Matthew 19:28).